 (in alphabetical order)

-From Mississippi Alligator, this is a highly sought-after exotic skin available in both matte and shiny (lisse) presentation.
+From Mississippiensis Alligator, this highly sought-after exotic skin is available in both matte and shiny (lisse) presentations.
 This delicate skin is rarely found in larger handbags and although similar to crocodile, alligator handbags are less expensive.
 You can recognize alligator handbags and accessories by the square marking next to the Hermès name.

-The popular crocodile comes in two presentations: shiny and matte.
-The former is achieved by buffing the skin until it develops a beautiful shine.
+Crocodile Niloticus is one of the most popular exotic Hermès leather and comes in two presentations: Lisse (shiny) and matte.
+The former is achieved by buffing the skin until it develops a beautiful glossy shine.
 Compared to alligator, crocodile handbags have larger scales and small dots or pores in the middle of the scales.
-Crocodile handbags can be recognized by the two dots signs (••) next to her Hermès name.
+Niloticus handbags can be recognized by the two dots signs (••) next to the Hermès name.

-Although the crocodiles are sourced from the Nile river, it is recommended the bags stay away from water, so as to avoid damaging them.
+Although these crocodiles are sourced from the Nile river, it is recommended the bags stay away from water, so as to avoid damaging them.

 Crocodile Porosus is the most expensive exotic skin produced by Hermès.
-Just like its Niloticus counterpart, Hermès’ Crocodile Porosus can be shiny or matte.
-Sourced from Asia or Australia, this popular exotic skin can be recognized by a ^ symbol.
+Just like its Niloticus counterpart, Hermès’ Crocodile Porosus can be Lisse or matte.
+Sourced from Asia or Australia, this popular exotic skin can be recognized by a caret (^) symbol.

-Like most of Hermès exotic skins, Lizard comes in both matte and shinny presentations.
+Like most of Hermès exotic skins, lizard comes in both matte and shiny presentations.
 However, the small lizard scales give even the matte items a slightly shiny appearance.
-Because of the size of lizards, it is usual to see this type of skin in smaller accessories and handbags.
+Because of the small size of lizards, this type of skin is usually used in smaller handbags and accessories.
 Lizard is a delicate material that requires frequent visits to the spa, to avoid drying of the scales.

 (in alphabetical order)